mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 end of the text prompt, such as "`|` \[_url_|_filepath_]".

-If the first positional argument of the script starts with the command operator and a history file name, the command "`/session` \[_HIST_NAME_]" is assumed.
+If the first positional argument of the script starts with the command operator forward slash "`/`" and a history file name, the command "`/session` \[_HIST_NAME_]" is assumed.
 This will change to or create a new history file (with `options -ccCdHH`).